A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 What are disbursements in a Members' Voluntary Liquidation (MVL)?

-The main cost of entering into an Members' Voluntary Liquidation is the fee charged by the insolvency practitioner dealing with the liquidation.
-However, there are other smaller costs which you will also be required to pay; these are known as disbursements and mainly cover the cost of legal notices which we are required to take out on behalf of your company.
+The main cost of entering into a Members' Voluntary Liquidation is the fee charged by the insolvency practitioner dealing with the liquidation.
+However, there are other smaller costs which you will also be required to pay; these are known as disbursements and mainly cover the cost of legal notices which we are required to take out on behalf of your company, including three adverts placed in the Gazette.

-What is Business Asset Disposal Relief - or Entrepreneurs’ Relief (ER) - and do I qualify?
+What is Business Asset Disposal Relief - or Entrepreneurs’ Relief - and do I qualify?

 Members' Voluntary Liquidations have another added tax-efficient advantage in the form of Business Asset Disposal Relief.
 When selling, giving away, or otherwise closing your business, you may be entitled to take advantage of Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief), a tax relief scheme designed to reduce the rate of tax you are liable for.

-As a formal liquidation procedure, a Members’ Voluntary Liquidation (MVL) takes time to be completed.
-In the majority of cases, MVLs tend to be finalised within 3-6 months of the liquidator being appointed; however, in more complex cases it can take over a year before the company is officially dissolved at Companies House.
+In the majority of cases, solvent liquidations tend to be finalised within 3-6 months of the liquidator being appointed; however, in more complex cases it can take over a year before the company is officially dissolved at Companies House.

 The problem with this, is that once a director has made the decision to liquidate their solvent company, they are often understandably keen to receive the retained profits within the business as soon as possible rather than having to wait several months to enjoy the fruits of their labour.
 This is where a signed indemnity comes into play.

-What is a signed indemnity in an MVL?
+What is a signed indemnity in a Members' Voluntary Liquidation (MVL)?

 The signed indemnity will allow a large percentage of the company’s assets to be released.
 A small amount will be held back by the insolvency practitioner until the company has been officially closed; the agreed fee for placing the company into Members' Voluntary Liquidation will be retained by the liquidator plus disbursements, and any remaining funds will be distributed amongst the shareholders at this concluding point following approval from HMRC.

-What is a distribution in specie in an MVL?
+What is a distribution in specie in a Members' Voluntary Liquidation (MVL)?

 Where there are assets which are not easily converted into cash, or where a physical transfer of the goods is preferred, this is known as a distribution in kind or an in specie distribution.
 In specie distributions typically involve property or land, although equipment and stock is also frequently handled in this manner.